liuzxc/google_currency_convert/README.md

 ###currency convert

-The amount parmater has the default value, so if don't pass the amount, you will get the currency rate.
+The amount parameter has the default value, so if don't pass the amount, you will get the currency rate.

 ```